What is the Immune System?

 White Blood Cells

-There are 16 or more types of white blood cells.
+There are 16 or more types of white blood cells and five main ones tracked by your veterinarian.
 All white blood cells are involved in the immune system in some way.
 White blood cell levels increase when fighting disease in the body, which can be one way we use to determine the presence of disease using a blood test.

 Phagocytes engulf and digest foreign cells or particles.
 They are found throughout the body in different forms.
 They migrate into tissues in response to infection and help clean up waste, bacteria and foreign debris.